-Research has found that knowledge sharing is extremely beneficial for an organization contributing to more creativity, collaboration, and innovation.
-Most companies understand the benefits of knowledge sharing.
-Yet many still struggle to achieve the kind of knowledge-sharing culture that capitalizes on these benefits.
-This is especially important when investing in cutting-edge technology like generative AI.
+Research has found that knowledge sharing is extremely beneficial for an organization as it contributes to more creativity, collaboration, and innovation leading to more profitable outcomes.
+These benefits aren’t hard to understand.
+So why do many companies still struggle to achieve the kind of knowledge-sharing culture that capitalizes on them?

 What Is Knowledge Hoarding?

+The term might sound fake, but it’s a real problem.
 Knowledge hoarding is when individuals or groups within an organization intentionally withhold valuable knowledge rather than share it with others.
 It’s a conscious decision to limit the accessibility and dissemination of knowledge.
+But why do people do it?

 Why Do Employees Hoard Knowledge?

-Employees hoard knowledge for a number of reasons.
-These include personal reasons like the fear of competition, an attempt to keep control, or to ensure job security.
-It could also be for their own gain like receiving praise or bonuses related to their knowledge or performance.
+Some main reasons for knowledge hoarding include personal motivation like the fear of competition or an attempt to keep control or to ensure job security.
+It could also be for one’s own gain – like receiving praise or bonuses related to their knowledge or performance.

-They also simply may not have bought into the idea of a knowledge-sharing culture.
-They may not understand the benefits of of said culture.
-This leaves them to settle for the easier route of hoarding information instead of being a team player.
+Some also simply may not have bought into the idea of a knowledge-sharing culture.
+They may not understand the benefits of said culture, leaving them to settle for the easier route of hoarding information instead of being a team player.

-For employees, teams, and organizations to be successful, having a culture of knowledge sharing is essential from the start.
-In fact, according to a Stanford study, companies that promote collaboration are 5 times as likely to be high performing.
+For employees, teams, and organizations to be successful, having a culture of knowledge sharing is absolutely essential.
 Knowledge sharing is the fuel for collaboration.
 When individuals hoard knowledge, the impact is wider than most realize.

 The customer experience can also greatly suffer from knowledge hoarding if critical knowledge is unavailable.
 For example, if a customer support employee possesses certain knowledge or expertise and fails to share it with others, the customer experience will be, at best, inconsistent from customer to customer.
 And at worst, a poor experience where customers’ needs go unmet.